matovic5/neuro_mine/docs/use_cases.rst

 Use Cases:
     - Any model organism
-    - Any type of predictor data (stimuli and/or behavior)
+    - Any numerical predictor data (stimuli, location, and/or behavior)
-    - Any type of response data (imaging or spikes)
+    - Any numerical, time series response data (imaging and spikes)
     - Episodic or non-episodic data
     - Generate response predictions from new inputs using an existing model

-    - While all descriptions reference neurons, neuro-mine can process any time-varying data
+Limitations:
+    - Non-binary cetagorical data
+    - Frequency domain responses (e.g., EEG)